tomsterBG/godot/modules/my_gdscript/README.md

 ## Loading scripts

 MyGDScripts can be loaded in a couple of different ways.
 The main method, used almost everywhere in the engine, is to load scripts through the `ResourceLoader` singleton.
-In this way, MyGDScripts are resources like any others: `ResourceLoader::load()` will simply reroute to `ResourceFormatLoaderMyGDScript::load()`, found in `gdscript.h/cpp`(gdscript.h).
+In this way, MyGDScripts are resources like any others: `ResourceLoader::load()` will simply reroute to `ResourceFormatLoaderMyGDScript::load()`, found in `my_gdscript.h/cpp`(my_gdscript.h).
 This generates a MyGDScript object which is compiled and ready to use.

 The other method is to manually load the source code, then pass it to a parser, then to an analyzer and then to a compiler.
 The previous approach does this behind the scenes, alongside some smart caching of scripts and other functionalities.
-It is used in the [MyGDScript test runner infrastructure](tests/gdscript_test_runner.h).
+It is used in the [MyGDScript test runner infrastructure](tests/my_gdscript_test_runner.h).

 ### Full and shallow scripts

 The `ResourceFormatLoaderMyGDScript::load()` method simply calls `MyGDScriptCache::get_full_script()`.
-The [`MyGDScriptCache`](gdscript_cache.h) is, as it sounds, a cache for MyGDScripts.
+The [`MyGDScriptCache`](my_gdscript_cache.h) is, as it sounds, a cache for MyGDScripts.
 Its two main methods, `get_shallow_script()` and `get_full_script()`, get and cache, respectively, scripts that have been merely parsed, and scripts which have been statically analyzed and fully compiled.
 Another internal class, `MyGDScriptParserRef`, found in the same file, provides even more granularity over the different steps of the parsing process, and is used extensively in the analyzer.

 Shallow, or "just parsed" scripts, provide information such as defined classes, class members, and so forth.
 This is sufficient for many purposes, like obtaining a class interface or checking whether a member exists on a specific class.
 Full scripts, on the other hand, have been analyzed and compiled and are ready to use.